-The TLHIGA files proofs of claim against individual receivership estates to recover claims expenses, claims handling expenses and other administrative expenses incurred by the TLHIGA related to the specific insolvent company as well as unpaid assessments from the estate.
+The TLHIGA files proofs of claim against individual receivership estates to recover claims expenses, claims handling expenses, and other administrative expenses incurred by the TLHIGA related to the specific insolvent company, as well as unpaid assessments from the estate.
 These proofs of claim may be amended as updates are filed periodically and additional costs are incurred and paid by the TLHIGA.
-At December 31, 2023 and 2022, proofs of claim receivable on open estates (before an allowance) were \$448,054,264 and \$455,031,579, respectively.
+At December 31, 2024 and 2023, proofs of claim receivable on open estates (before an allowance) were \$476,232,413 and \$448,054,264, respectively.

-An allowance related to the collectability of proofs of claim is recorded based on management's evaluation of net assets held by the receiver and other potential recoveries for each insolvent estate.
+An allowance related to the collectability of proofs of claim is recorded based on management's evaluation of net assets held by the receiver and other potential recoveries for each receivership estate.
 The amounts to be received by the TLHIGA in early access distributions or final distributions are often not readily determinable; therefore, recoveries due to the TLHIGA are necessarily estimates and subject to change as the estates are closed.

-Based on the TLHIGA's estate-specific review, the allowances for uncollectible proofs of claim as of December 31, 2023, and 2022 were \$745,694,538 and \$752,671,850, respectively.
+Based on the TLHIGA's estate-specific review, the allowances for uncollectible proofs of claim as of December 31, 2024, and 2023 were \$773,872,200 and \$745,694,538, respectively.